 For example, you will likely be asked to explain the nature and extent of your injuries.
 You will not have that information.
 Unless you are a medical professional, you do not know the nature and extent of your injuries.
 Some tissue injuries, like whiplash, do not show up for several days after an accident.
 You may think you have a small bruise or sprain only to discover later you suffered a broken bone.

 Whatever you say, your insurer will try to hold you to it even if you later discover you underestimated the seriousness or extent of your injuries.
-The insurance adjuster will almost always be nice and friendly and encouraging.
-However, the adjuster’s job is to delay, deny or minimize your claim!
+The insurance adjuster will almost always be nice, friendly, and encouraging.
+However, the adjuster’s job is to delay, deny, or minimize your claim!
 That is what they do.
-Get a Free Consultation from an excellent, experienced uninsured motorist attorney, Before, you talk with the insurance company.
+Get a Free Consultation from an excellent, experienced uninsured motorist attorney, Before you talk with the insurance company.

 What a Hit and Run Attorney Can Do for You

-An attorney with experience handling uninsured motorist claims can be a tremendous help during this time.
+An attorney with experience handling uninsured motorist claims can be tremendously helpful during this time.
 While you are recovering from your injuries, you are likely losing wages.
-You may be taking pain medication and not be able to engage in any of your normal activities.
-The stress of not knowing how you are going to pay your bills can take a toll and even increase your recovery time.
+You may be taking pain medication and unable to engage in normal activities.
+The stress of not knowing how you will pay your bills can take a toll and even increase your recovery time.
 A Chicago hit-and-run attorney can greatly relieve your concerns.

-We will investigate the case, get the police report, interview witnesses, photograph the scene, and discover any other evidence that supports your claim.
+We will investigate the case, get the police report, interview witnesses, photograph the scene, and discover other evidence supporting your claim.

 Hit and Run Experts